 Electone sheet music free download – 春雨彎刀 (Chun Yu Wan Dou).

 - I read the novel in the late 90s, and sorry, I didn’t like it at all.
 Other than protagonist Ding Pang being highly unlikeable, I felt the story was preachy and excessively pessimistic.
-Anyway, it was another of Gu Long’s many discarded projects; the tipsy Taiwanese author only wrote the first few chapters.
+Besides, it was another of Gu Long’s many discarded projects; the tipsy Taiwanese author only wrote the first few chapters.
 The bulk was then completed by a ghostwriter and the difference in style was clear to me.

 There!
 Intro’s done.
 Here are the registration files and Electone sheet music.